The Real Cost of Full-Time RV Living

 Much like living in a traditional home, the cost of full-time RV living can be as expensive or as inexpensive as you want it to be.
 It all depends on your travel style and personal priorities.

-Some RVers prefer to cook in their RV, enjoy free activities, and dry camp or boondock to save on camping costs.
-On the opposite end of the spectrum, other campers choose to live a luxurious full-time RV lifestyle, staying at high-end RV resorts and enjoying local cuisine daily.
+Some full-time RVers prefer to cook in their RV, enjoy free activities, and dry camp or boondock on public lands to save on campground fees.
+On the opposite end of the spectrum, other campers choose to live a luxurious RV lifestyle, staying at high-end RV resorts or private campgrounds, and enjoying local cuisine daily.
 This can cost as much or more than a traditional sticks-and-bricks lifestyle.

 Of course, many RVers live between these extremes, spending what they feel is suitable for their personal situation.

-Full-time RV living costs will also vary depending on your RV type.
-A fifth wheel will generally be more expensive than a travel trailer, and both RV towables will likely be cheaper than a comparable motorhome.
+Full-time RV living costs will also vary depending on your type of RV.
+A fifth wheel will generally be more expensive than a travel trailer, and RV towables will likely be cheaper than a comparable motorhome.
 Your travel expenses will also be affected by how far you travel and how often you move.

 The bottom line is that the cost of full-time RV living can vary greatly depending on your circumstances.
 Whether you’re just starting to create your full-time RV budget or looking for ways to trim expenses, we’ve got the cost of RVing broken down for you.